cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

       reusable UI components that can be easily integrated into multiple parts of the application, reducing code duplication and improving maintainability.
+1. Zhang Weiqiang
+    + Collaborated with Azeem on designing a scalable project architecture using the 3-layer approach and MVVM pattern, promoting separation of concerns, modularity, and maintainability.
+    + Implemented the service layer, focusing on:
+      - Encapsulating business logic and adapting to changing requirements.
+      - Integrating a generic caching system that improves performance and efficiency by storing frequently accessed data in memory and reducing database queries.
+      - Incorporating the observer pattern to enable flexible communication between the service layer and other components, promoting a modular and event-driven architecture.
+    + Developed several user-friendly and responsive views, ensuring an accessible and appealing user experience that encourages adoption and contributes to the project's success.
+    + Encapsulated a `ViewAlertController` class to handle situations where a view needs to display an alert, streamlining the process of alert management and improving user experience.
+    + Optimized interaction between views and the service layer by implementing data bindings and event-driven mechanisms, guaranteeing seamless and efficient data flow between the presentation and service layers and ensuring application responsiveness and performance as the project grows.

 # Reflection